dave-thompson/qmk-modules/lumberjack/README.md

 ## Quick Start
 Follow the steps below to set up Lumberjack.

+### a.
+Install a QMK Console

+Lumberjack logs your keystrokes to a QMK console.
+You have two console options:

+- **Command Line QMK:** If you don't already have QMK installed on your machine, then follow steps 2 & 3 from the [QMK Setup Guide](https://docs.qmk.fm/newbs_getting_started) to install it.
+Once QMK is installed, open a terminal window and type `qmk console` to open a QMK console in that window.

+- **QMK Toolbox:**  If you don't want to install QMK or you'd rather avoid using the command line, you can instead install and use [QMK Toolbox](https://qmk.fm/toolbox).
+This is the easier option if you're unsure about things.

-### a. keymap.json
+### b. keymap.json

 Add Lumberjack to your `keymap.json` file.
-If you are already using other modules, then in most cases you should add Lumberjack to the **front** of the list, so it can log your key presses before other modules intercept (and potentially change) them.
+If you're already using other modules, then add Lumberjack to the **front** of the list, so it can log your key presses before other modules intercept (and potentially change) them.
 Lumberjack will never interfere with modules that come after it.

 ```json
 {